Ravenholdt-TC/SimcScripts/README.md

 Log files for each combination will be written to the `logs` folder.
 The resulting CSV file can be found in `reports`.

+## Archiver

+If you run Archiver, it will automatically pack all script output files in generated, logs, and reports into a time-stamped .tar.gz file in `archives` and delete the raw files.